Luis Ángel Firpo: Boxing career

 Firpo was floored seven times in the first round of the bout, before he trapped Dempsey against the ropes and launched a combination that sent the champion out of the ring.
-Dempsey hit his head against a writer's typing machine, and for a moment, it looked as if Firpo would become world Heavyweight champion.
-But Dempsey was helped into the ring at the count of nine (in spite of having been seventeen seconds outside the ring; fighters are given a twenty-second count when they are knocked through the ropes) and he eventually knocked out Firpo in the second round.
-This fight has been regarded by critics and experts as one of the greatest fights in history.
-Boxing historian Bert Sugar called it the greatest fight in the history of the sport.
-Despite losing, Firpo gained substantial fame all over Latin America after this bout, as many people in different parts of that region spoke about his feat of dropping Dempsey.
-This fight remained so inspirational that, for instance, it led to the naming of the Salvadorian football club C.D.
-Luis Ángel Firpo.
+Dempsey was helped into the ring at the count of nine (in spite of having been seventeen seconds outside the ring; fighters are given a twenty-second count when they are knocked through the ropes).
+After getting back in the ring Dempsey took 13 consecutive shots from Firpo.
+In the second round Dempsey rallied and knocked out Firpo.
+It was named Ring Magazine Fight of the Year for 1923.